-Alan and I traveled to Grand Teton during an ambitious Western National Park road trip.
-Our stops also included stops at the Grand Canyon’s North Rim, Yellowstone and Glacier National Park before joining a Tauck tour of the Canadian Rockies in Calgary, Alberta.
+Alan and I traveled to Grand Teton National Park during an ambitious fall National Park road trip.
+Our itinerary also included stops at the Grand Canyon’s North Rim, Yellowstone and Glacier National Park before joining a Tauck tour of the Canadian Rockies in Calgary, Alberta.

 We explored Grand Teton National Park on two October days when the sky was a cornflower blue and aspen trees reflected a golden glow in the water at Oxbow Bend.
 Our photographic antenna was on overload to say the least.
 What a great national park adventure!